+- a.
 In the context of learning about the effects of HIV and AIDS and other STIs, it is necessary to consider that many homes may have no parents and that child-headed- homes are a reality in many of our communities.
-The household situation of each learner is an important consideration when planning to teach CSE.

-Some activities require that learners engage with their siblings and / or parents at home.
-Many parents may have their own views or prejudices about their children dealing with some of the content in the SLPs.
-For this reason, the SLPs have been linked, very clearly, to the content of the Life Orientation CAPS.
-A separate outreach to parents and other communities has been planned as part of the roll-out of the CSE SLPs

-The school management team (SMT) play a crucial role in sharing what the SLPs are about and their purpose within the Grades 7, 8 and 9 CAPS.
-Use the six core messages to share with parents about what learners will learn in the comprehensive sexuality education SLPs.
+The household situation of each learner is an important consideration when planning to teach CSE. - b.
+Some activities require that learners engage with their siblings and/or parents and/or caregivers at home or in their communities.
+Many family members may have their own views or prejudices about their children dealing with some of the content in the SLPs.
+For this reason, the SLPs have been linked, very clearly, to the content of the LO CAPS.
+A separate outreach to parents and community members has been planned as part of the roll-out of the CSE SLPs. - c.
+The school management team (SMT) plays a crucial role in sharing what the SLPs are about and what their purpose within the LO CAPS is with parents and other stakeholders in the school.
+Use the eight core messages to share what learners will be taught about Sexuality Education when doing the SLPs. - All educators and learners should treat discussions as confidential.
+If any points of discussion are shared beyond the classroom, this should be with permission, and without disclosing who said what.
+The exception to this is when a learner may be in danger and in the best interest of the child action needs to be taken.

-The POE will demonstrate to parents how well their children are coping with understanding and expressing on their own sexuality.

-All educators and learners should treat discussions as confidential.
-If points are shared beyond the classroom, it should be with permission, and without disclosing who said what.
-The exception to this is when a learner may be in danger, and the best interest of the child requires action.
+NOTE TO EDUCATOR

+- Below is a breakdown of the CAPS topics with the associated content from the SLPs, and how each topic and its content can be taught across the year in an integrated manner. - Each SLP has been developed to be covered in ONE HOUR, with the exception of two lessons in Grade 10 that are allocated 90 minutes, for extended learner application.
+Schools have different timetable allocations for LO, e.g. 30 minutes, 45 minutes or 60 minutes.
+The indication of time given here for the SLPs will allow you to fit the SLPs into the total amount of time allocated for LO in the CAPS. - Remember the SLPs are to be taught across all four terms, as part of the CAPS content dealing with the specific content included in the SLPs.

+APPENDIX 1: SLPS AT A GLANCE

+Sexuality Education in Life Orientation: Scripted Lesson Plans 30

+Grade 8

+Grade 9

+APPENDIX 2: OVERVIEW OF BRIEF SUMMARIES FOR GRADES 7 TO 9

+Grade 7 Brief Summaries

+Grade 8 Brief Summaries

+Grade 9 Brief Summaries

+APPENDIX 3: OVERVIEW OF ASSESSMENT PROGRAMME FOR GRADES 7 TO 9 Grade 7

+APPENDIX 4: LEARNER ASSESSMENT TASKS ACROSS SLPS FOR ALL GRADES

+GRADE 9

-Lesson 8.1Setting goals and reaching your potential
+Lesson 8.1 Setting goals and reaching your potential